Epitalon Peptide Guide: Benefits, Dosing & What to Know

 The cardiovascular study is the most impressive.
 79 coronary heart disease patients (average age ~65) received five intramuscular injections of 10mg Epithalamin every six months for three years.
 Then researchers followed them for over a decade.
 According to the published results:

-Those numbers are significant if they hold up.
+Those numbers are significant if real.
 The 15-year follow-up also reported normalized melatonin production, improved carbohydrate and lipid metabolism, and maintained physical endurance.

 Another study followed 266 adults over 60 who received Epithalamin for 2-3 years.
 Mortality dropped 1.6-1.8 fold compared to controls.
 When combined with thymalin (a thymus peptide), mortality dropped 4.1-fold.
 Combined treatment, administered annually, produced better results than single treatments.